Photography by Emily Biggin and Katie O'Neill

 His acclaimed debut album, ‘Raised Under Grey Skies’ was released in October 2017, propelled to silver status in the UK and a million sales worldwide, by the success of colossal hit ‘September Song’.
 JP's impressive list of musical collaborations include: Mali-Kia Hood, Don Diablo, Astrid S, Bugzy Malone, Stefflon Don, Craig David and Emily Burns

-JPs highly anticipated second album is due to be released in 2021.
+JPs highly anticipated second album 'She' was released in 2022.

 Born John Paul Cooper in Middleton, Manchester in 1983, JP attended Cardinal Langley RC High School who’s alumni include comedian Steve Coogan, footballer Paul Scholes, musician and DJ Clint Boon, Liam Fray of The Courteeners and fashion designer John Richmond.

 THE SHOOT: Deansgate - Castlefield Basin

 JP's choice of location for the photography provided a backdrop of both the old and modern Manchester